Prateek93a/LL1-parser/README.md

 - `convert_to_arr(production) -> array`
 	- takes in input extracted production string and breaks it into array of individual symbols comprising of terminals and non terminals
 	- it returns this array
-- `scan(input) -> string`
-	- takes in input string which is the input given by user for checking the validity based on grammar rules
-	- it converts the numerical part in the input to `n` and alphabetical parts to `i`, denoting `num` and `id` tokens which makes it easier for performing ll(1) parsing on the input
-	- it returns the transformed input string
 - `check_left_recursion(non_terminal, productions) -> bool`
 	- takes in input string `non_terminal` and 2-D matrix `productions` and returns true if left recursion exists, false otherwise
 - `find_non_terminal_to_index_map(grammar, non_terminal_to_index) -> void`